c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

 RChirp Representation
 #####################

 RChirp is Row-Based Chirp.
 It represents the patterns (sequences) of notes around which 8-bit music play routines and trackers are built.
-RChirp is designed to enable operations that are naturally tied to row-based players, including pattern matching and compression, creation of effects, and conversion between PAL and NTSC.
+RChirp is designed to enable operations that are naturally tied to row-based players, including pattern matching and compression.
+A row often holds the sound chip's state after a play routine update.
 RChirp is quantized, and has no single-channel polyphony.

 In RChirp, the row is the primary abstraction.
 RChirp also directly represents patterns and orderlists of patterns.